Alice1998/TaFR/README.md

 }
 ```

-For inquiries, contact Jiayin Wang (alicethu0208 AT gmail.com).
+For inquiries, contact Jiayin Wang (JiayinWangTHU AT gmail.com).